careerbuilder/DataScienceAPIDocumentation/JobParseAndNormalize.md

     | `job_title_onet` | ONET Job Title Classifications |
     | `skills` | Skills 4.0 |

     For example, a request with a desired_enrichments value equal to `job_level,skills,job_title_onet,company_norm` would receive job level classifications, skills extractions, ONet job title classifications, and company normalizations.
 The API does not currently allow callers to request only certain versions of a classification service.
 The value "none" may be supplied to return none of the optional enrichments.
-At present, a request that does not include this parameter will receive all classifications; this is temporary behavior for the sake of backwards compatibility.
-Once all customers have started using the desired_enrichments parameter, its usage will become required, and requests excluding it will result in a 400 Bad Request response code.

 ##Response Structure
 ```